 Row Shift results indicate a RS applied either to an attacker or a defender, based on some ability or another.
 Dodge and weave maneuvers usually apply a negative RS to attacker's hit rolls, while a block or brace applies one to one's own Brawn or Fortitude to determine momentary protection.
 Normally negative, a RS can demonstrate a bonus, particularly where evasions and feints are involved.

 Take results of a grabbing attack indicate the item may or may not be in the grabber's possession.
-On a take result, the grabber must roll a Brawn ACT against either the Brawn of the person holding the item or the item's material value.
-If this ACT fails, the grabber has not liberated the item, and he or she must struggle with its current possessor to take the item (or if 'loose', treat as a miss result instead).
+On a take result, the grabber must roll a Brawn ACTION against either the Brawn of the person holding the item or the item's material value.
+If this ACTION fails, the grabber has not liberated the item, and he or she must struggle with its current possessor to take the item (or if 'loose', treat as a miss result instead).

 Damage in the 4C System: Edition 13 game can be tallied in two fashions.
 The first, and less accurate, is to just use the listed rating whenever an attack is used.
 For instance, a rank value 50 fire generation power will always inflict rank value 50 SD Energy damage, no matter the circumstances in which it is used.
 The advantage of this method is that combat can be resolved somewhat faster.